 6. Easy Vegan Chili by From My Bowl

 For such a simple, comforting dish, chili can get complicated.
 This basic recipe strips away the complexity of preparation and leaves you with a belly-warming meal in thirty minutes.
-It’s one of those essential dishes you can make in bulk and let simmer on your stovetop (or in a crockpot) all game long so guests can help themselves.
+It’s one of those essential dishes you can make in bulk and let simmer on your stovetop (or in a crockpot) all game long.
 If you want to go above and beyond, serve with some store-bought vegan cornbread like Abe’s—these come in mini-muffin form so there’s no need to get a knife dirty or deal with crumbs all over your countertop.

 7. Vegan Puppy Chow by Six Vegan Sisters

 Muddy Buddies, Monkey Munch, Puppy Chow … it’s all the same.
 This sweet and shareable snack features square cereal coated in peanut butter, chocolate, and powdered sugar—what’s not to love?
-With just a few basic ingredients and 25 minutes, you can feed a vegan army with the most serious of sugar cravings.
+With just a few basic ingredients and 25 minutes, even the most serious of sugar cravings are satisfied.

 Tanya Flink is a Digital Editor at VegNews as well as a writer and runner living in Orange County, CA.